The 5 Python Skills You Need Before You Study Machine Learning

 And machine learning is a valuable skill.

-According to Glassdoor, the average salary for a machine learning engineer is about $127,000 in early 2021.
+According to Glassdoor, the average salary for a machine learning engineer is about $140,000 in 2023.

-A visualization that shows that the average salary for a machine learning engineer is $127,000 in 2021.
+An image that shows the average income for a machine learning engineer in 2023.

-If you already know some Python, then upskilling to add machine learning to your skill set could increase your earning power a lot.
+Mastering machine learning could increase your earning power a lot.

 The question is, how?
 What’s the best way to get started with machine learning?
 What are the prerequisites and essential foundations?